carlyh-micb/JustDocs_schemas/index.md

 ---
 title: Home
 layout: home
+nav_order: 1
 ---

 # Schema Library

-Welcome to the Schema library for the Data Hub project.
+Welcome to the [Schema library](https://carlyh-micb.github.io/JustDocs_schemas/) for the Data Hub project.

 These is a library of active schema projects and so as documentation is refined the contents will change.